khaldun-askara/khaldun-askara/README.md

 ### Hi there 👋
+This is my student github with some lab works.

 <!--
 **khaldun-askara/khaldun-askara** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.